-However, the wider the sweep of the movement the easier will it be to break this registence.
-There the closed shop has already been instituted in "peaceful" times, the committee will formally coincide with the usual organ of the trade union, but will renew its personnel and iden its functions.
+However, the wider the sweep of the movement, the easier will it be to break this resistance.
+Where the closed shop has already been instituted in "peaceful" times, the committee will formally coincide with the usual organ of the trade union, but will renew its personnel and widen its functions.
 The prime significance of the committee, however, lies in the fact that it becomes the militant staff for such working class layers as the trade union is usually incapable of moving to action.
-It is precisely from these more oppressed layers that the most self-sacrificing battalions of the revolution will come
+It is precisely from these more oppressed layers that the most self-sacrificing battalions of the revolution will come.

 From the moment that the committee makes its appearance, a factual dual power is established in the factory.
 By its very essence, it represents the transitional state because it includes in itself two irreconcilable regimes: the capitalist and the proletariat.
-The fundamental significance of factory committees is precisely contained in the fact that they open the doors if not to a direct revolutionary, then to a pre-revolutionary period,-between the bourgeois and the proletarian regimes.
-That the propagation of the factory committee idea is neither premature nor artificial is amply attested to by the waves of cit-down strikes spreading through several countries.
-New waves of this type will be inevitable in the immediate future.
-It is necessary to begin a campaign in favor of factory committees in time in order not to be caught unawares.
+The fundamental significance of factory committees is precisely contained in the fact that they open the doors if not to a direct revolutionary, then to a pre-revolutionary period-between the bourgeois and the proletarian regimes.
+That the propagation of the factory committee idea is neither premature nor artifical is amply attested to by the waves of sit-down strikes spreading Workers no less than capitalists have the right to know the "secrets" of the factory, of the trust, of the whole branch of industry, of the national economy as a whole.
+First and foremost, banks, heavy industry and centralized transport should be placed under an observation glass.